DennyLiSH/RH-VS-Colourful-Code/README.md

 Before uninstalling this extension, it's recommended to reset your theme first:

 1. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the command palette
-2. Type `ColourfulCode: Reset to Default Theme`
+2. Type `Colorful Folder: Reset to Default Theme`
 3. Execute the command to restore your original theme
 4. Then uninstall the extension